Get expert help with the boredom you feel in your relationship. Click here to chat online to someone right now.

 What elements of the relationship you’re in do you take for granted, and are you willing to lose it all?

-5. Am I putting in my share of the work?
+5. Put in your share of the work.

 It’s easy to forget that a relationship is a two-way street.

 We can unconsciously find ourselves expecting our partner to put in all the leg work and be the one to keep things interesting, whilst we sit back passively, doing nothing but complaining about everything that’s going wrong and everything they’re not doing.